edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-08-28-lgbtq-diversity-training.md

 Pro-tip, though: not every employee will want to be involved, for a variety of reasons.
 Open the opportunity and then allow each employee to decide for themselves.
 Also, ensure employees receive appropriate compensation and/or time to work on these initiatives.

-{% asset 'blog/2019-08-28-lgbtq-diversity-training-02.jpg'
-  alt='Meaningfully involve LGBTQ employees in the decision-making process' magick:resize='1170' @pic %}
+{% picture blog/2019-08-28-lgbtq-diversity-training-02.jpg --alt Meaningfully involve LGBTQ employees in the decision-making process %}

 ### 4. Focus on genuine inclusion